Visit the institution website for COVID‑19 updates

 Months of entry

 The Physics PGCE helps students to develop the professional skills and knowledge they need to teach all aspects of science to pupils up to age 16, and prepares physics student teachers to teach the 11-16 age range.
 We are committed to creative and interactive approaches to teaching science to promote student engagement and learning.

 Students on the Physics PGCE work with a team of expert subject tutors who have all previously been classroom teachers and are actively involved with science education research, curriculum development and consultancy.

 During teaching practice, student teachers benefit from the support of subject specialist mentors within our network of over 200 schools throughout Greater London and beyond, ensuring each has the opportunity to become a skilled and confident teacher.

-The Physics PGCE offers unique opportunities including teaching sessions at museums and Kew Gardens, and residential trips, developing students’ understanding of learning science outside the classroom.
+The Physics PGCE offers unique opportunities such as teaching sessions at museums and Kew Gardens, and residential trips, developing students\' understanding of learning science outside the classroom.